 3 - The good idea from Calorek R&D...

-To avoid all the technical complexity of VRF while maintaining its advantages, Calorek's proposal is the VAF system.
+To avoid all the technical complexity of VRF while maintaining its advantages, Calorek's proposal is the VAFTM system.

 You can now definitively solve comfort and energy consumption issues while avoiding the technical headache of vrf, along with a low initial cost.

 *VAF is a trademark owned by Calorek Inc.